 >For this is what the disputes between idealists, solipsists, and realists look like.
-The one attack the normal form of expression as if they were attacking an assertion; the other defend it as if they were stating facts that every reasonable man recognizes.<

-Still, the distinction between sense and truth-or-falsity, with the primacy of sense, is the basis.
-But because sense is no longer rooted in the logical structure of the world (via the forms of objects and their relation to their names), the judgement of the metaphysical conceptions of idealism, solipsism and realism loses the appearance of constituing a truth-question.
+The one attack the normal form of expression as if they were attacking an assertion; the other defend it as if they were stating facts that every reasonable man recognizes.< of objects and their relation to their names), the judgement of the metaphysical conceptions of idealism, solipsism and realism loses the appearance of constituing a truth-question.
 In the dimension of sense, on the basis of an autonomy of grammar, questions are no longer to be decided between true or false, but between useful or useless, applicable or not applicable, expressively appropriate or inappropriate.
 Wittgenstein must therefore concede to the criticised positions that they are possible conceptions.
 This he realised in his second critique of solipsism in The Blue Book.
 If the solipsist (which is now thoroughly understood in terms of consciousness and epistemology, no longer merely, as in the TLP, metaphysically) insists that only he really experiences, that only he really feels pain, for example, then it must be conceded to him that he proposes a possible notation in which the pain of others and simulation are then accounted for in a different way.
-For the solipsist's felt pain, it might simply be said 'there is real pain now', of another's pain 'he behaves as (the solipsist behaves) if there is real pain'. (cf. BIB 9619) But the solipsist is mistaken in caiming, that his notation is 'true', the common one 'false'.
+For the solipsist's felt pain, it might simply be said 'there is real pain now', of another's pain 'he behaves as (the solipsist behaves) if there is real pain'. (cf. BIB 9620) But the solipsist is mistaken in caiming, that his notation is 'true', the common one 'false'.
 Wittgenstein explains this with the parable of various possible demarcations of the county of Devonshire.
 (BIB 92 f.)
 The question of the correct delimitation does not arise, because it is a question of convention and not a question of fact.